muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ### Creating a Custom Security Group

-Go to AWS Management Console and use Find Services to search for VPC
+1. Go to `AWS Management Console` and use Find `Services` to search for `VPC`

-Find the Security section in the left sidebar and click Security Groups
+2. Find the `Security` section in the left sidebar and click `Security Groups`

-Click Create Security Group button
+3. Click `Create Security Group` button

-Set Security group name to multi-docker
+4. Set `Security group name` to `multi-docker`

-Set Description to multi-docker
+5. Set `Description` to `multi-docker`

-Make sure VPC is set to your default VPC
+6. Make sure `VPC` is set to your `default VPC`

-Scroll down and click the Create Security Group button.
+7. Scroll down and click the `Create Security Group` button.

-After the security group has been created, find the Edit inbound rules button.
+8. After the security group has been created, find the Edit `inbound rules` button.

-Click Add Rule
+9. Click `Add Rule`

-Set Port Range to 5432-6379
+10. Set `Port Range` to 5432-6379

-Click in the box next to Source and start typing 'sg' into the box.
+11. Click in the box next to Source and start typing `sg` into the box.
 Select the Security Group you just created.

-Click the Save rules button
+12. Click the Save rules button

-Applying Security Groups to ElastiCache
+### Applying Security Groups to ElastiCache

 Go to AWS Management Console and use Find Services to search for ElastiCache